 - In most cases, there are no outward signs of injury or swelling.

-- In severe cases of abscesses, the affected leg may swell and become infected further up the limb.
+- In severe cases, the affected leg may swell and become infected further up the limb.
 There is a possibility of swelling in the coronary band, as well as the pastern or heel bulbs.
 In most cases, the hoof wall will be warmer, and you will be able to feel pulses near the pastern.

 Treating Horse Hoof Problems